 - Budget does not permit installation of an elevator which is generally more expensive than a VPL.

-- Inclined platform lifts are used when space is more severely limited making installation of a vertical lift impractical.
+- Inclined platform lifts (IPL) are used when space is more severely limited making installation of a vertical lift impractical.

 Wheelchair lifts are safer, easier to use, and more convenient than ramps.
 They also save space in that ramps have a large footprint.
 Depending on your space and how you will use the wheelchair lift, one of these solutions will work to improve your independence or help commercial buildings meet ADA requirements and serve the needs of all their visitors.